OWASP/wrongsecrets/README.md

 7. Now go to the run configuration of the app and make sure you have the active profile `without-vault`.
 This is done by setting the VM options arguments to `-Dserver.port=8080 -Dspring.profiles.active=local,without-vault`.
 Set `K8S_ENV=docker` as environment argument.
 8. Repeat step 6: run the app again, you should have a properly running application which is visitable in your browser at http://localhost:8080.

+**Pictorial Guide** on how to get the project started in IntelliJ IDEA is available at [*Contributing.md*](https://github.com/OWASP/wrongsecrets/blob/master/CONTRIBUTING.md#how-to-get-started-with-the-project-in-intellij-idea).

 Feel free to edit and propose changes via pull requests.
 Be sure to follow our guidance in the [documentation](https://github.com/OWASP/wrongsecrets/blob/master/CONTRIBUTING.md) to get your work accepted.

 Please note that we officially only support Linux and MacOS for development.
 If you want to develop using a Windows machine, use WSL2 or a virtual machine running Linux.
 We did include Windows detection & a bunch of `exe` files for a first experiment, but are looking for active maintainers of them.
 Want to make sure it runs on Windows?
 Create PRs ;-).